Click play to listen to this article.

-They overlook the negative aspects of their former relationship and try to rekindle it against all odds — even when their ex is a serial cheater and liar, a codependent, a self-entitled fruitloop, or simply incompatible.
-These are all glaring signs you shouldn’t try to get your ex back, yet some people still push forward.
+When people get into a breakup, most overlook the negative aspects of their dead relationship and try to revive it against all odds.
+Sometimes even if their ex is a serial cheater or liar, a codependent, a self-entitled fruitloop, or completely incompatible.
+These are all obvious signals that you shouldn’t try to get back with them.

+But most people don’t give a shit!
 They don’t take “no” for an answer.
 They rationalize how their ex is “the one.”
 They make up reasons for why it’s a good idea to get them back.
 They bullshit themselves into believing their breakup is an easily reversible one-time thing and that if they could just get one more chance, everything would turn out peaches and rainbows.

-Well, everything will not always turn out peaches and rainbows.
-Only a minority of people actually benefit from going back to their ex and stand a chance at making their reformed relationship work (we’ll get into that later).
-The majority, however, shouldn’t even try.
-They are better off by finding someone else.
+Well, not everything will always turn out fucking peaches and rainbows.
+Statistically speaking, only a minority of people actually benefit from going back to their ex and stand a chance at making their reformed relationship work.
+The majority, however, would be much better off emotionally by finding someone else.

-Now I know I can’t change your mind about going back to your ex.
-But I can at least try to educate you on some pretty good reasons why the pursuit is probably a horrible idea and hope you change your mind yourself.
+I know I can’t change your mind about reheating leftovers.
+But I can educate you on some pretty valid reasons why this pursuit is a horrible idea and hope you change your mind yourself.

 1. Staying In The Past Only Prolongs Your Recovery

 Let’s not kid ourselves.
 Your ex is not special.
 There are many other smart and attractive people out there who will rub you in all the right ways and will be willing and able to form a healthy and lasting relationship with you.

 But as long as you’re looking for reasons to come back to your ex, you’re closing yourself off from those potentially amazing experiences.
 Sure, some may involve rejections, spilled drinks, or even a bitchslap or ten.
 Yet, those same experiences will help you become a better, more well-rounded person.